 Why Digital Humanities Now?

 Many members of the digital humanities field generously share their work on the open web.
 Our goal is to bring attention to those contributions that feature research findings, methods, theories, pedagogies, or practice.
 “Now” is part of the name because the materials we distribute are typically released in the previous two weeks.

 DHNow also is a critical case study for experimenting with PressForward methodology (curation of aggregated content by communities of scholars) and technology (an open source WordPress plugin to facilitate sourcing and distribution).
 Finally, DHNow provides an opportunity for graduate students and faculty at the Roy Rosenzweig Center for History and New Media at George Mason University to survey the broad scope of digital humanities practice and implement a collaborative digital humanities project.

 Who selects the content for DHNow?

 Though originally automated, since June 2012, each week a group of volunteer Editors-at-Large uses the PressForward plugin and the Nominate This bookmarklet to nominate items from our collection of RSS feeds and from their own sources.

 Learn about our volunteers and how to sign up here.

 Rotating Editors-in-Chief select content for publication, while our site manager prepares posts and manages communication with our editors.
 Currently Editor-in-Chief responsibilities rotate among research faculty and graduate students at RRCHNM with dedicated time for this project.

 You can read our criteria described here.

 How can I submit a news announcement?

-If you are already an Editor-at-Large, you may use the “nominate this” bookmarklet at any time, not just during your scheduled week.
-If you are not an editor-at-large, you can email us a link to your announcement.
-We cannot accept email text as a news item.
-Please provide us with an active link to the announcement at dhnow at pressforward dot org.
+If you are already an Editor-at-Large, you may use the Nominate This bookmarklet at any time, not just during your scheduled week.
+If you are not an editor-at-large, you can sign up to become one and gain access to the Nominate This bookmarklet.
+Learn how to register on our Editors-at-Large page.

 How can I get an RSS feed considered for DHNow?

 How can I see the work that you consider?

 If you would like to read everything we monitor then you can view or subscribe to the unfiltered feed from the collection of feeds in the plugin.

 What technology do you use?